 The 20 Best Places to Live in Sussex

-The best places to live in Sussex are of course completely subjective but what is indisputable is that Sussex (East and West) is blessed with a myriad of beautiful towns and villages that offer a great way of life and a strong sense of community.
-On our travels around the county, we’ve been lucky enough to visit many of these (if not yet all) and we’re often left with a sense of, “Wow, I wish I lived here.”
-So using a fairly basic criterion (which includes curb appeal, property prices, transport links, local amenities and schools) combined with a gut instinct and what the locals we’ve talked to have said, this is our list of 20 of the best places to live in Sussex.
+As a county, Sussex has wonderful landscape, ancient villages and towns and a vibrant social.
+That means, in choosing the best places to live in Sussex, you have a lot of choice.
+On our travels around the county, we’re often left with a sense of, “Wow, I wish I lived here.”
+So using a criterion which includes curb appeal, property prices, transport links, local amenities and schools combined with a gut instinct and what the locals we’ve talked to have said, this is our list of 20 of the best places to live in Sussex.

 Seaford